vdesabou/kafka-docker-playground/docs/reusables.md

 # 🚨🚨🚨 FIXTHIS: move it to the correct place 🚨🚨🚨
 log "✨ Run the avro java producer which produces to topic customer_avro" docker exec producer-repro-12345 bash -c "java -jar producer-1.0.0-jar-with-dependencies.jar"
+# 🚨🚨🚨 FIXTHIS: move it to the correct place 🚨🚨🚨
 ```

 Make sure to move it in your script to the right place.